Non-zero total correlation means non-zero quantum correlation: Summary and discussions

-In this paper, we have characterized the necessary and sufficient condition for zero super discord.
-It is shown that the vanishing of super discord is equivalent to vanishing of classical correlation, mutual information \emph{etc.} So super quantum discord is a kind of quantum correlation which ubiquitously exists in quantum system.
-Further more, super quantum discord can be present in some quantum information processing task where entanglement is totally not necessary and only one side quantum discord is presented.
-An interesting question is to generalize the results of this paper to higher dimensions.
+In this paper, we have obtained several equivalent conditions for zero super discord.
+It is shown that the vanishing of super quantum discord is equivalent to vanishing of classical correlation, mutual information \emph{etc.} So super quantum discord is a kind of quantum correlation which ubiquitously exists in quantum system.
+Further more, super quantum discord can be present in some quantum information processing tasks where entanglement is totally not necessary and only one side quantum discord is nonzero.

 One fundamental problem in quantum information is to quantify correlations.
 Quantum discord emerges in separating total correlations into quantum and classical parts.
-Some evidences show that all correlations behave as if they were exclusively quantum \cite{Bennett2011}.
+Some evidences show that all correlations behave as if they were exclusively quantum \cite{Bennett2011,Ferraro,Pankowski}.
 In this paper, we confirm this concept by showing that super quantum discord vanishes only when mutual (total) information vanishes.
 This extends the regime of quantumness of correlations to all bipartite quantum states except the product state.
+With this conclusion, we may always refer to quantum correlation in various quantum information protocols since non-zero total correlation implies non-zero super quantum discord.
+With this in mind, we may safely say that quantum correlation exists in tiny signal amplifying processes where weak measurement is performed.

 \acknowledgements